BUCKS-VEXU/osu-robotics/src/routes/Home/osu-robotics.md

     - [x] List email I guess?
 - [x] Make title sticky
 - [x] Also the icon for the website is still noah klein
-- [ ] Could also make team members page and their roles
+- [x] Could also make team members page and their roles
 - [x] Ask Matlack permission to use his photos
 - [x] White glow on header title
+- [ ] Sponsor section